 Adding a dark and a light mode is becoming increasingly popular in app development.
 In this tutorial, we will

-write a Flutter app with a light and a dark theme and extend Flutter’s ThemeData
+write a Flutter app with a light and a dark theme and extend Flutter’s ThemeData with custom attributes.

 Goal of this Tutorial